jchooch/jchooch.github.io/top_pages/lists.md

 <br>
 <br>

-Wilde famously called criticism "the record of one's own soul" and "the only civilised form of autobiography", and I have (less famously) thought of <i>lists of favourites</i> as the lowest and least civilised form of criticism.
+<span style="font-size:14px">Wilde famously called criticism "the record of one's own soul" and "the only civilised form of autobiography", and I have (less famously) thought of <i>lists of favourites</i> as the lowest and least civilised form of criticism.
 All told, I expect it's a wash, and only hope that what I have left below judged of no value whatsoever, but nothing less!
-Otherwise, I'm sure that the high-mindedness of Wilde is correct.
+Otherwise, I'm sure that the high-mindedness of Wilde is correct.</span>

 <span style="font-size:14px;font-weight:bold">A few notes:</span>
 <ul>